 In 1951, on August 25, three Texas Tech professors observed a V-shaped UFO in the sky.
 The incident has become known as the Lubbock Lights.

-Over the next 5 days, the lights were observed night after night by many people.
-On the night of August 30, 1951, Cart Hart Jr. took photographs of the Lubbock lights using a 35-mm camera.
+Over the next 5 days, the lights were observed night after night by many people in Lubbock.
+On the night of August 30, 1951, 18-year old Carl Hart Jr. took photographs of the Lubbock lights using a 35-mm camera.
 His photos reveal a highly symmetrical arrangement of lights in the sky in a V-shape consistent with eyewitness accounts.

 The Lubbock Lights were interesting enough that they even appeared in a Project Blue Book investigation.
 The question about what they were remains a mystery but there are some possible explanations for this UFO sighting.